 Some other important things to look at when choosing a content services platform is how it supports collaboration, data storage, and even its user-friendly interface.
 The most important factor to consider is how it will advance your organization’s strategies.
 Some content services platforms are best suited for large organizations and some work best for organizations in particular sectors.
 Therefore, you must take the time to study your options and ensure you’re making the right choice.

 Here are some of the best content services platforms today.
-Please note that the order that these platforms appear does not reflect how we rate them.
+Please note that the order that these platforms appear does not reflect our opinion of their performance.

-OpenText is one of the top content services platforms around today.
+OpenText is one of the top content services platforms on the market today.
 The company’s EIM platform features should virtually meet every organization’s needs.
 Not only does OpenText EIM provide the usual CMS functionality and productivity tools like workflow management, search integration, and more, it also has an intuitive interface.
 The platform is mobile-friendly and can be used on the cloud.
-OpenText supports APIs so you can integrate it with other applications easily.
-Also, OpenText EIM has a lot of security provisions, so you never have to worry about the safety of your data.
+OpenText supports APIs and integrates with other applications easily.
+Also, OpenText EIM has tons of security provisions, so you never have to worry about the safety of your data.
 This platform also provides analytics and insight that can help you optimize the operations in your organization.

-Alfresco is an open-source content services platform, that it is just as good as many closed source ECM platforms available today.
+Alfresco is an open-source content services platform that is just as good as many closed source ECM platforms available today.
 Alfresco has been around since 2005 and stands out for its flexibility, performance, and incredible support.
 It has all the standard features that you will find on other content services platforms such as cloud compatibility, open APIs, information governance, analytics, and reporting, plus so much more.
 Alfresco works with open standards such as WebDAV, CMIS, and CIFS.
-This content services platform also offers a Business Process Management (BPM) engine called Activi.
-Alfreso also provides 24/7 customer support.
+This content services platform also offers a Business Process Management (BPM) engine called Activi, while providing 24/7 customer support.

 Box is a cloud-based content services platform that is integrated with machine learning to improve efficiency and provide actionable insights.
 The platform supports APIs so you can customize it to serve your organization better.
 It can be integrated with apps such as Salesforce, Slack, and NetSuite.
 Box comes with lots of security provisions and governance policies to ensure your data is not compromised.
 Box is mobile friendly.
 It supports collaboration, administrative control and more.
 Box is usually compared to cloud storage platforms like Dropbox.
 However, it is also a great content services platform.